unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-libraries/resolution-swift.md

 # Resolution-Swift

-This page details basic installation, configuration, and usage of the [resolution-swift library](https://github.com/unstoppabledomains/resolution-swift).
+This page details basic installation, configuration, and usage of the [Swift Resolution Library](https://github.com/unstoppabledomains/resolution-swift).

 ## Installation